Porcelain Dental Crowns La Jolla

 Learn More about Dental Crowns

 Dental crowns are a potentially ideal treatment for a variety of practical and aesthetic reasons.
 Dental crowns restore not only function but also a person’s confidence in his or her smile.
-If you think that you might benefit from a dental crown, we invite you to schedule a consultation with Dr. Weston Spencer by contacting our cosmetic and restorative dentistry practice today.
+If you think that you might benefit from a dental crown, we invite you to schedule a consultation with Dr. Weston Spencer by contacting our La Jolla – North Pacific Beach dental office today.